Zachary Cole Smith

+On May 24, 2024, DIIV released their fourth album, "Frog in Boiling Water", to critical acclaim.

-Early life
+Early life and education

 Smith was born in New York City on November 7, 1984.
-His father, also named Zachary, is a musician and songwriter.
+His father Zack Smith is a musician, songwriter, and founder of the band Scandal.
 His mother, Deborah E. MacIntyre, was a fashion editor for Vogue magazine.

+Smith has played guitar since he was a small child.
+He started a short-lived band with future DIIV bandmate Andrew Bailey in high school.
+At the time, he considered music more of a hobby than a calling.

 Smith had disciplinary problems as a teenager and was often suspended during middle school.
-When Smith was a freshman in high school, he and a friend went out looking for cigarettes and eventually smashed truck windows with rocks in the parking lot of a Wal-Mart.
+As a freshman in high school, he and his friend threw rocks at truck windows in a Wal-Mart parking lot in the pursuit of cigarettes.
 Both boys were arrested, and Smith was expelled from school.
-He also began playing the guitar during that time.
-After that, he attended six different schools in five years, including St. Luke's School (New Canaan, Connecticut) and The Beekman School (Manhattan, New York), and finally graduated from Wooster School in Danbury, Connecticut.
+He attended six different schools in five years, including St. Luke's School and The Beekman School.
+Smith graduated from Wooster School in Danbury, Connecticut.
+In 2004, he enrolled at Hampshire College to study music and film.
+He did not graduate.

 Career

-After moving to New York City, Smith was introduced to a community of musicians and began playing guitar in Soft Black around 2009.
-During that time, he met Dustin Payseur and played drums in Beach Fossils for a short time.
-In 2010, he rejoined them as a guitar player and began recording solo material.
-Prior to 2011, Smith had also toured and played guitar with the indie band Darwin Deez.
+After leaving Hampshire College, Smith worked construction and landscaping jobs in Northampton.
+In New York City, he worked at Angelica Kitchen, an East Village vegan restaurant established in the 1970s.
+He became involved with New York's underground music scene through the artists and musicians that frequented the restaurant.
+In an interview with The Fader, he said “It was just something I knew how to do.”
+He began playing guitar in Soft Black around 2009, and after meeting Dustin Payseur he played drums for Beach Fossils in several gigs.
+He left Beach Fossils to travel for a year and rejoined in 2010 as a guitar player for the band's tour.
+Smith also played guitar on tour with the indie band Darwin Deez.

-Smith began writing songs himself in 2010.
-In the summer of 2011, he booked a show for his project Dive and asked Andrew Bailey, Devin Ruben Perez and Colby Hewitt to join him.
-They eventually renamed themselves DIIV, were signed by Captured Tracks and released several singles.
-Their debut album, Oshin, was released in 2012.
-Smith co-directed the music video for "Doused", which was released in September of that year.
+Smith started focusing on writing music in 2010.
+In the summer of 2011, he booked a show for a new band he called Dive and asked Andrew Bailey, Devin Ruben Perez and Colby Hewitt to join.
+The group renamed themselves DIIV, were signed by Captured Tracks, and released several singles.
+DIIV released their debut album Oshin in 2012.
+Smith co-directed the music video for "Doused", which was released in September 2012.

+Smith directed the music video for Sky Ferreira's song "Omanko", which was released in December 2014.
+In May 2015, Smith was featured in an episode of Noisey's "Under the Influence" series detailing the influence of krautrock on contemporary music.
+DIIV released their second studio album, Is the Is Are, on February 5, 2016.
+DIIV's third album, Deceiver, was released October 4, 2019.